-Astronomy and Solar Physics Research Division - موسسه ژئو فیزیک
+Astronomy and Solar Physics Research Division - موسسه ژئو فیزیک geophysics

 Astronomy and Solar Physics Research Division